Newer Heart Valve Surgery Options

 Why doesn't everyone get a minimally invasive procedure?

-Your goal — and your provider’s goal — is to get the best and safest treatment possible for you.
+Your goal — and the goal of your health care team — is to get the best and safest treatment possible for you.
 That means tailoring the treatment to your heart, your valve disease, your age, your general health and other factors unique to you.
 Because we’re all different, not everyone with the same kind of valve disease needs the same kind of repair, the same kind or size of replacement valve, or the same approach.

-Be sure to download our surgery checklist (PDF)(link opens in new window) (also available in Spanish (PDF)) and recovery tracker (PDF)(link opens in new window) (also available in Spanish (PDF)) to help you prepare for the possible experience as you begin the journey toward feeling better.
+Be sure to download our surgery checklist in English (PDF)(link opens in new window) (also available surgery checklist in Spanish (PDF)) and recovery tracker in English (PDF)(link opens in new window) (also available recovery tracker in Spanish (PDF)) to help you prepare for the possible experience as you begin the journey toward feeling better.

-Is there financial assistance available for people in need of TAVR or TAVI valve replacement?
+Is there financial assistance available for people in need of TAVI or TEER?